Skip to main content

 • Clear the box if the new language or dialect is a left-to-right language, such as British English.

-12. Select Insert to add it to the Languages tab.
+12. Select Create language to add it to the Languages tab.